Infant formula: Policy, industry and marketing

-The policy, regulatory and industry environments surrounding the infant formula market vary tremendously between countries.
+The policy, regulatory, and industry environments surrounding the infant formula market vary tremendously between countries.

 International

 The International Code of Marketing of Breast-milk Substitutes is an international health policy framework adopted by the World Health Assembly of the WHO in 1981 regarding infant formula marketing, including strict restrictions on advertising.
 Its implementation depends on the laws of different countries and the behavior of infant formula manufacturers – the code has no power itself.
-Legislation and corporate behavior vary significantly between countries: at least 84 countries have enacted national legislation implementing all or many of the provisions of the Code and 14 countries have draft laws awaiting adoption; whereas elsewhere neither the Code nor its principles are followed by governments or formula manufacturers.
+Legislation and corporate behavior vary significantly between countries: at least 84 countries have enacted national legislation implementing all or many of the provisions of the Code, and 14 countries have draft laws awaiting adoption; whereas elsewhere, neither the Code nor its principles are followed by governments or formula manufacturers.

 Practices that are banned in the Code include most advertising, claiming health benefits for formula, and giving free samples to women able to breastfeed – this latter practice is particularly criticized because it can interfere with lactation, creating dependence on formula, without proper education on ensuring continued breast stimulation while formula is being used.
-In many countries free samples of infant formula have been provided to hospitals for decades; infant formula is often the only product routinely provided free of charge to hospitals.
+In many countries, free samples of infant formula have been provided to hospitals for decades; infant formula is often the only product routinely provided free of charge to hospitals.
 The Baby Friendly Hospital Initiative (BFHI) aims to reduce and eliminate this controversial practice; however, there is increasing criticism of the BFHI's rigidity in limiting use of infant formula, which can be an appropriate treatment for common conditions such as suboptimal intake jaundice, and may cause mothers to feel pressured or guilted into breastfeeding.

 By country

 Philippines

 Infant formula is one of the top three consumer commodities in the Philippines, and among the most imported products.
 Annual sales amount to some US$469 million annually.
 US$88 million is spent on advertising the product.

 Infant formula marketing has been regulated since the 1987 Executive Order 51 or "Milk Code", which regulated, but did not ban, practices such as advertising and providing free samples.
-Shortly after it was enacted, Wyeth introduced "follow-on formula", which was not in the purview of the Milk Code which predated its market entry.
+Shortly after it was enacted, Wyeth introduced "follow-on formula", which was not in the purview of the Milk Code, which predated its market entry.

 In 2006, the Department of Health banned the advertising of infant formula and the practice of providing free samples, regardless of intended age group (in the Revised Implementing Rules and Regulations of Executive Order 51, or RIRR).
 The new regulation was challenged by the infant formula industry in the Supreme Court.
 Initially the challenge was dismissed, but this decision was reversed following industry pressure and a controversial letter by American business leader Thomas Donahue, then President and CEO of the US Chamber of Commerce, resulting in the regulation being suspended and advertising continuing.

 The Guardian newspaper reports widespread illegal advertising and marketing of formula milk contrary to World Health Organization guidelines.
-Doctors and midwives are encouraged to promote feeding babies formula milk, advertising also targets mothers directly.
+Doctors and midwives are encouraged to promote feeding babies formula milk, and advertising also targets mothers directly.
 Babies get sick and sometimes die because poor mothers cannot sterilize bottles.